FirebaseExtended/firebase-queue/README.md

 ## The Queue in Your Firebase Database

 The queue relies on having a Firebase database reference to coordinate workers e.g. `https://<your-firebase>.firebaseio.com/queue`.
 This queue can be stored at any path in your Firebase database, and you can have multiple queues as well.
 The queue will respond to tasks pushed onto the `tasks` subtree and optionally read specifications from a `specs` subtree.

 ```
 queue
   - specs
   - tasks
 ```

+See [Custom references to tasks and specs](#custom-references-to-tasks-and-specs) for defining the locations of these other than the default.

 ## Queue Workers